rushikesh097/Engineering_Notes_App/README.md

 ## General Information
 - Java Based Android Application
-- We created a platform for students who wants to access notes of various Engineering Subject
+- We created a platform for students who wants to access notes of various Engineering Subjects
 - This is a very Helpfull application for students
 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->

 ## Technologies Used
-- Java (JDK-12)
+- Java (JDK-11)
 - Room database (2.4.1)
 - Android Studio (2021.1.1)